stevecassidy/emuR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Changed http://cran.r-project.org/package=emuR to https URL in README.md
+* changed http://cran.r-project.org/package=emuR to https URL in README.md
 * added a CITATION file
 * added minor bug fix in the SQL logic of the query engine